-The NYC Department of Small Business Services (SBS), along with partners New York City Economic Development Corporation and New York City Business Assistance Corporation, are proud to offer the Neighborhood Challenge Innovation Grant competition!
+The NYC Department of Small Business Services (SBS), along with partners New York City Economic Development Corporation and New York City Business Assistance Corporation, are proud to offer the Neighborhood Challenge Innovation Grant competition.
 Neighborhood Challenge grants support innovative and catalytic projects that solve business challenges, generate community and economic impacts, and receive local recognition upon implementation.
-The competition seeks to make multiple investments of up to $100,000 in community-based development organizations that spark new ideas and approaches to common neighborhood and commercial corridor issues.
+The competition seeks to make multiple investments of up to $100,000 to community-based development organizations that spark new ideas and approaches to common neighborhood and commercial corridor issues.